 The best time to start is in high school, where the risks are low.
 Mistakes are often the best way to learn too and you can afford to make mistakes and write it off as ‘school fees’ when you are in high school.
 In adulthood business mistakes can cost you your house, your car and your marriage.

 Let him watch this one hour webinar with you (so you can discuss it together).
-You can download it free: Learning to Earn Online or Anywhere – its by an SA guy that I’ve followed for over 10 years.
+You can download it free: How to Build a Lifetime Business Online – its by an SA guy that I’ve followed for over 10 years.
 I made my teens watch his webinars too and I now have various income streams online because of him.

 [Edit – what follows about the GED®, was specifically for these families with children with special needs, there are also other more prestigious matric alternatives, which my webinars explain]

 For MATRIC: What many homeschoolers are doing, including those that are educating their kids in Afrikaans only, is that they are writing the American GED®.
-This certificate is recognised in SA as a foreign matric equivalent and it is much quicker, easier and cheaper than any of the other matric options.
+This certificate is recognised in SA as a foreign matric equivalent and it is surprisingly well-priced.
 Although the test is in English, it is done on computer.
 You can book each test one at a time whenever it suits you.

 The GED® is quick and easy to obtain.
 It is the ticket to get to the next step in a child’s educational journey.
 It opens the door to tertiary studies in SA if you have it and it shows that you are not a high school drop out….like those without a matric certificate.
-The only requirement is that you must be age 16 and any candidate with a professionally diagnosed learning disorder can apply for accommodations when taking the test.
+The only requirement is that you must be age 17 to write the GED® in SA and any candidate with a professionally diagnosed learning disorder can apply for accommodations when taking the test.

 I hope I haven’t overwhelmed you with info, but its all part of doing your own homework about homeschooling so that you are informed and can make the best choices for your child… and even if you make mistakes along the way, that’s also OK because mistakes are often how we and our children learn the most valuable lessons.
 They are not a waste of time or money if we are able to learn from them.